Fundamental limits to contrast reversal of survival probability correlations: Introduction

 \section{Introduction}

-Measurement inherently disturbs the system and, as a cost, noises and disturbance‑induced systematic errors follow.
-In this context, a widely adopted strategy is the differential readout, in which two detectors respond oppositely to the same input signals, thereby canceling common-mode components~\cite{Doebelin2004,Jin2015}.
-For example, in some scenarios of interferometry, echo protocols, and gate benchmarking, the idea of extracting a differential signal is powerful, and it has in fact led to performance improvements across diverse measurement design platforms~\cite{Macri2016,Zhou2023,Gould2024mqm}.
+Measurement inherently disturbs the system and, as a cost, the disturbance‑induced systematic errors follow.
+In this context, a widely adopted strategy is a two-channel difference readout (often termed an anti-contrast, or contrast-reversal, readout)\footnote{Here and throughout, we use “anti-contrast” (contrast reversal) as an operational shorthand for a two-channel difference readout: two detector outputs are engineered to change in opposite directions under the same change in the underlying input parameter, so that a (possibly weighted) subtraction suppresses contributions that appear similarly in both channels.}, in which two detector outputs are engineered to respond oppositely to the same input and are then combined (typically by subtraction) to suppress contributions that appear similarly in both outputs~\cite{Doebelin2004,Jin2015}.
+For example, in some scenarios of interferometry, echo protocols, and gate benchmarking, the idea of forming a difference signal (a weighted subtraction of two readouts) is powerful, and it has in fact led to performance improvements across diverse measurement design platforms~\cite{Macri2016,Zhou2023,Gould2024mqm}.
 However, behind this intuition there still remains a question to be considered.
 No matter how one changes device details, when one scans a broad ensemble of the prepared signals, can two quantum evolutions be made everywhere exactly the opposite of each other?
 In other words, beyond device specifics and noise models, does there exist a structural limit inherent to quantum mechanics?
 Answering it is important in that, at the theoretical level, it provides a common language for fair comparison and calibration that strips away input‑specific or device‑specific details.
-Moreover, beyond theoretical interest, it can offer the intuition and practical criterion for whether a strategy that seeks to eliminate the common-mode is physically tenable, or whether it should instead be redefined in terms of minimization.
+Moreover, it clarifies the fundamental extent to which a two-channel difference readout can suppress contributions that appear similarly in both channels, and whether the experimental aspiration of ``perfect cancellation'' should be viewed as an achievable ideal or, instead, as an optimization problem with an irreducible floor.